KeyboardGames/Dart2GDevelop/README.md

 The Dart And Javascript Syntax Is Very Similar (Which I Realized Quickly When Programming This).
 Although, there is a difference with how variables are established, which I programmed.

 To Build:
-Use the make tool that comes with your c++ compiler to build the Makefile.
+Use the make tool that comes with your c++ compiler (I would recommend clang) to build the Makefile.
 (Will release a binary soon).

 So far:
 I have programmed a conversion from dart variables to javascript variables.